 Ryan Pape.
 Ryan was born and raised in Kenya and has been involved in fundraising for a number of years.
 He currently works in property development in East Africa and draws upon this experience for the construction of the hostels.

 Georgie Harding-Newman.
 Georgie has been involved in various community projects in Africa since 1998.
 In 2005 she spent a number of months assisting in the Special Unit of the Gilgil Township School in Kenya.
 Georgie has fundraised for various charities, including Raleigh International and a 2004 Tsunami Appeal.

 Paula Pape.
-From her base in Kenya, Paula has been pivotal in supporting and developing the Gilgil Special School.
-She plays a central role in the ongoing operation of Kivuli Trust’s projects from within Kenya.
+From her base in Kenya, Paula was pivotal in supporting and developing the Gilgil Special School.
+She played a central role in the ongoing operation of Kivuli Trust’s projects from within Kenya.